Why is South Africa upset about Iran joining BRICS naval drills?

 Tensions over the military drills are only the latest point of contention between the US and Iran.

-During the 12-day war between Iran and Israel last year, Washington sided with Israel, and on June 22, the US bombed three nuclear sites in Iran.
+During the 12-day war between Iran and Israel in 2025, Washington sided with Israel, and on June 22, the US bombed three nuclear sites in Iran.
 Initial assessments from US officials noted that all three were severely damaged.
-Iran retaliated by bombing a military base in Qatar where American troops are positioned, in what was largely seen as a face-saving exercise.
+Iran retaliated by bombing a military base in Qatar where US troops are positioned, in what was largely seen as a face-saving exercise.

 Which other BRICS members have tensions with the US?